savenow/lod3-road-space-models/README.md

 ## :house: LoD3 Road Space Models in CityGML

 This [CityGML](https://www.ogc.org/standards/citygml) dataset contains road space models (over 50 building models) in the area of [Ingolstadt](https://en.wikipedia.org/wiki/Ingolstadt).
-To ensure the highest accuracy geometrically as well as semantically, the dataset was manually modeled based on the mobile laser scannings provided by the company [3D Mapping Solutions GmbH](https://www.3d-mapping.de/en/) (relative accuracy in the range of 1-3cm).
+To ensure the highest accuracy geometrically as well as semantically, the dataset was manually modeled based on the mobile laser scannings (MLS) provided by the company [3D Mapping Solutions GmbH](https://www.3d-mapping.de/en/) (relative accuracy in the range of 1-3cm).
 In order to enable the modification of the datasets, SketchUp project files are also provided along with creation guidelines.

 - Download: